ZelkZelk/txrx-ejector/README.md

 The `ejected` setup brings the OTel Collector out of the box along with Jaeger for tracing.

+The container configuration is also ejected into the `/otelcol` directory.

 ```
 make telemetry
 ```